 As spring takes its first steps, the voices of our elders guide us through stories of the aging mind and spirit on its journey.
 Songs and gestures emerge, objects from the past shift places, then shift again.
 Multiple generations, from near and far, come together to imagine an evening of something new.

-Come Shining is performed by Temple Crocker, Ben King and Dan Hanrahan, and incorporates the voices of many of the collaborating residents from Springwell including Leslie Bathurst, Bonnie Behner, Phyllis Cohen, Ursula Oliver, Alice Marks, Rosetta Mangeri, Josephone Sharoky, and Jackie Taylor.
+Inspired by stories created by residents of Springwell Senior Living Community using TimeSlips: a story telling technique developed for people with dementia related memory loss, the performance incorporates voices of many of the collaborating residents including Leslie Bathurst, Bonnie Behner, Phyllis Cohen, Ursula Oliver, Alice Marks, Rosetta Mangeri, Josephone Sharoky, and Jackie Taylor.

-Other artists contributing their talents to the project are David Crandall, Keri Eastridge, Nathan Ebelein, Christine Ferrera, Julianne Franz, Ellen Kruger, Sarah Lloyd, Chas Marsh, Juanita Rockwell, Tom Shade and Pete Wiedman
+Other artists contributing their talents to the project are Keri Eastridge, Nathan Ebelein, Christine Ferrera, Julianne Franz, Ellen Kruger, Sarah Lloyd, Juanita Rockwell and Pete Wiedman

 Come Shining is supported by a Ruby Artist Project Grant.
 The Ruby grants were conceived and initiated with start-up funding from the Robert W. Deutsch Foundation and are a program of the Greater Baltimore Cultural Alliance.